 BACKGROUND

-Plasmon-based optical sensor concepts are characterized by high sensitivities to refractive index changes and are therefore used, for example, in combination with surface functionalization as affinity biosensors.
-Plasmonic sensors can be based on the excitation and detection of localized particle plasmons (“Localized Surface Plasmon Resonance”, LSPR) in metallic nanostructures or propagating surface plasmon polaritons (“Surface Plasmon Resonance”, SPR) at extended metal-dielectric interfaces.
+Plasmon-based optical sensor concepts typically exhibit optical properties that are highly sensitive to refractive index changes in the vicinity of the sensor surface.
+As a result, they can, for example, be used as affinity biosensors in combination with surface functionalization.
+Plasmonic sensors can be based on the excitation and detection of localized particle plasmons (“Localized Surface Plasmon Resonance”, LSPR) in metallic or propagating surface plasmon polaritons (“Surface Plasmon Resonance”, SPR) at extended metal-dielectric interfaces.
 To date, this type of sensing has not been successfully miniaturized and developed into an on-chip sensor.

 TECHNOLOGY